pyx-industries/julee/docs/architecture/solutions/3rd-party.rst

 - **Cost** - Pricing model, cost at your scale
 - **Lock-in** - How hard to switch?
 Are there alternatives?

-For embedded vs dispatched tradeoffs, see :doc:`modules`.
+The :doc:`embedded vs dispatched <modules>` distinction also affects evaluation.

 Common Third-Party Integrations
 -------------------------------